Salted Peanut Butterscotch Cookies, an easy homemade cookie recipe with peanuts and butterscotch.

-These Salted Peanut Butterscotch Cookies are the third cookie that can be made with the basic dough I have been writing about the last two days.
-The frosting for these cookies is made with a box of instant butterscotch pudding, although you could substitute any flavor of pudding.
+The frosting for these Salted Peanut Butterscotch Cookies is made with a box of instant butterscotch pudding mix, although you could substitute any flavor of pudding.
 I just happened to have butterscotch in the house and thought it would work well with the salted peanuts we also had in the cupboard.
 These cookies are salty and sweet all in one!

 After you’ve chilled the dough, break it into pieces and roll into 24 balls.
 Flour your hands if necessary if the dough is a little sticky.